 We got manufacturing jobs that Obama said were never coming back coming back.

-Uh we've gotten rid of burdensome regulation.
+We've gotten rid of burdensome regulation.

-Companies now are incentivized to actually build their factories and manufacturing centers in America, and we see dramatic increases in those jobs uh all across the Rust Belt, and it's looking good for people.
+Companies now are incentivized to actually build their factories and manufacturing centers in America.

-All right, quick break.
+All right, quick break, 800-941.

-So it was a Trump sweep in terms of the people that he endorsed, which is good for him.
+All right, so one of the other things is: all right, so it was a Trump sweep in terms of the people that he endorsed, which is good for him.

-Democratic resistance hit a wall in last night's election.
+Washington Post has a headline: Democratic resistance hit a wall in last night's election.

-The Democratic Party's left wing insurgency found its limits.
+The Democratic Party's left-wing insurgency found its limits.

-What does that say?
+What does that say, Doug Shoan?

 And the odds of that happening, let's be real here, are zero.

-Yeah, I mean, you know, and I know and John knows that the party's going solidly left, which I actually think helps Republicans in the end come this midterm election in 90 days.
+Yeah, I mean, you know, and I know, and John knows that the party's going solidly left, which I actually think helps Republicans in the end come this midterm election in 90 days.

-The Mercatus Center found out that's going to cost us three point two trillion dollars over ten years and would double the personal income taxes, all the personal income taxes and all the corporate taxes uh in the country, and that's why you don't have it.
+The Mercatus Center found out that's going to cost us $3.2 trillion over 10 years and would double the personal income taxes, all the personal income taxes, and all the corporate taxes in the country.

 You cut the child tax care credit in half from 2,000 to 1,000.